uuip/handpick-go/README.md

-## Short and handpick Go crates list.
+## Short and handpick Go packages list.

 ### Date and Time